The home computer demoscene has resulted in some amazing feats of hacking and pushing hardware to its limits.

 How to enter

-Once your design is passing the GitHub actions, submit it to the competition form before the closing date of 6th the September.
+Once your design is passing the GitHub actions, submit it to the competition form before the closing date of September 6th.

 Once submitted to the form, we will send you a coupon within 48 hours for a free tile on TT08.